+Alpha Centauri is a young Zimbabwean artist.
 My name comes from a star.
-Alpha Centauri.
 I wanted something that would have some deep meaning for me rather than something random.
 I was going through something in my life and I looked up at the stars waiting on my “Lion King Simba talks to his father in the clouds” moment and it never happened.
 So I shrugged it off and named myself after a star so that I could shine the light and give the answers myself.
 I think it sounds cool and it’s a metaphorical middle finger at the same time.
 What’s cooler than that?

 What inspired your love for music?